vir123-devf/Soil-Classification-1_annam/README.md

-# Created separate readme for challenge 1 and 2
+# Created separate Readme for challenge 1 and 2